|

 This is a picturesque rural road that connects the South Road with the Middle Road.
 It passes by the Brighton Hill Nursery.
 The Old Devonshire Church is located at the end of this road where it meets Middle Road

-Brighton Hill Nursery: A nice small commercial nursery selling varieties of plants and shrubs including Bermuda roses, seeds and fertilizers.
+A nice family run commercial nursery selling varieties of plants and shrubs including Bermuda roses, seeds and fertilizers.
 You can walk just around and take a look.

 Winifred Gibbons Nature Reserve